TurboGears/tg2docs/docs/main/Caching.rst

         (entity tag) is an HTTP response header returned by an HTTP/1.1 compliant web server used to determine change in content at a given URL.

+.. todo:: Other than the memcached section, this document is ignoring the pylons/TurboGears setup, so is describing entry points not normally used (i.e. normally you would leave all configuration/setup to the ini file).
+.. todo:: Add links to Beaker region (task-specific caching mechanisms) support.
+.. todo:: Document what the default Beaker cache setup is for TG 2.x quickstarted projects.